cbevins/fire-behavior-simulator/docs/04_BasicUsage.md

 The **Dag.node()** function takes a variable key name and returns a reference to its **DagNode** instance.
 The array of selected nodes is then submitted to the **Dag.select()** method.

-We also code have accomplished the above with a single statement...
+We also could have accomplished the above with a single statement...

 ```js
 dag.select('surface.weighted.fire.spreadRate', 'surface.weighted.fire.flameLength')